Resistivity minimum in diluted metallic magnets: Three-Dimensional Case

 where $\rho_{0}=3\pi J^{2}/(tek_{F})^{2}$.
-In 2D, the dominant contribution to the resistivity comes mostly from back scattering processes ($k$ very close to $2k_F$) because they are the ones that produce the maximal deviation angle ($\theta=\pi$) from the original direction of propagation of the conduction electron (the differential scattering cross section $\sigma(\theta)$ is multiplied by a factor $(1-\cos{\theta})$.
-In 3D, the relative weight of the scattering processes decreases more slowly as a we move away from the back scattering condition ($\theta=\pi$ or $k=2k_F$) because the number of final states, which is proportional to $\sin{\theta}$ increases and reaches its maximum value for $\theta=\pi/2$ or $k=\sqrt{2} k_F$ (the differential scattering cross section $\sigma(\theta)$ is multiplied by a factor $(1-\cos{\theta}) \sin{\theta}$).
-Consequently, the behavior of $\overline{\mathcal{S}}(\bm{k})$ that is shown in Fig.~\ref{fig:Sk_lowNS_3D} can be enough to still produce a pronounced resistivity upturn.
+In 2D, the dominant contribution to the resistivity comes mostly from back scattering processes ($k$ very close to $2k_F$) because they are the ones that produce the maximal deviation angle ($\theta=\pi$) from the original direction of propagation of the conduction electron (the differential scattering cross section $\sigma(\theta)$ is multiplied by a factor $(1-\cos{\theta})$).
+In 3D, the relative weight of the scattering processes decreases more slowly as we move away from the back scattering condition ($\theta=\pi$ or $k=2k_F$) because the number of final states, which is proportional to $\sin{\theta}$ increases and reaches its maximum value for $\theta=\pi/2$ or $k=\sqrt{2} k_F$ (the differential scattering cross section $\sigma(\theta)$ is multiplied by a factor $(1-\cos{\theta}) \sin{\theta}$).
+Consequently, the temperature dependence of $\overline{\mathcal{S}}(\bm{k})$ shown in Fig.~\ref{fig:Sk_lowNS_3D} is enough to still produce a pronounced resistivity upturn.

 Once again, we emphasize that the enhancement of $\overline{\mathcal{S}}(\bm{k})$ below $2k_{F}$ in the dilute limit under consideration ($n_{s} \ll 1$) is a direct consequence of the momentum dependence of the RKKY interaction given in Eq.~\eqref{eq:chi_3D}.
-After inserting the 3D expression of $\overline{\mathcal{S}}(\bm{k})$ that is obtained from Eq.~\eqref{eq:rkky_real_3D} and \eqref{eq:Sq_lowNS} into the 3D collision integral \eqref{eq:rho_born_3D}, we obtain: \begin{widetext}
+After inserting the 3D expression of $\overline{\mathcal{S}}(\bm{k})$ that is obtained from Eqs.~\eqref{eq:rkky_real_3D} and \eqref{eq:Sq_lowNS} into the 3D collision integral \eqref{eq:rho_born_3D}, we obtain \begin{widetext}

 \end{widetext}